Syntax

 Hey, before we finish up, there’s one last thing to cover.

-So far, we’ve seen two approaches to syntax definition: Ohm grammars and Syntax Diagrams.
+So far, we’ve seen two approaches to syntax definition: Syntax Diagrams and a form of analytic grammar based strongly on Parsing Expression Grammars.
 It turns out there are dozens of published notations out there!
 You can use whatever you like, but there are some standardized forms that you should be aware of.
 The following four (CFG, BNF, EBNF, ABNF) are historically significant and very good to know.
 (You might even be expected to know these if you have a Computer Science degree.)

 Context-Free Grammars